-Zithromax, taken alone or in combination with rifabutin at its approved dose, is indicated for the prevention of disseminated MAC disease in persons with advanced HIV infection (See DOSAGE AND ADMINISTRATION, CLINICAL STUDIES).
+Zithromax, taken alone or in combination with rifabutin at its approved dose, is indicated for the prevention of disseminated MAC disease in persons with advanced HIV infection. [see Dosage and Administration (2)]

 Sexually Transmitted Diseases

 If an allergic reaction occurs, the drug should be discontinued and appropriate therapy should be instituted.
-Physicians should be aware that reappearance of the allergic symptoms may occur when symptomatic therapy is discontinued.
+Physicians should be aware that allergic symptoms may reappear when symptomatic therapy is discontinued.